The Kingdom (professional wrestling): Formation as The Kingdom (2014–2015)

-Matt Taven’s Kingdom (2016–2019)
+Matt Taven's leadership (2016–2019)

-On the September 18th, 2016 episode of Ring of Honor Wrestling, Taven returned and announced that The Kingdom will be competing in the tournament for the new ROH 6-Man Tag Team Championship, but wouldn't announce his partners.
+On the September 18, 2016 episode of Ring of Honor Wrestling, Taven returned and announced that The Kingdom would be competing in the tournament for the new ROH 6-Man Tag Team Championship, but wouldn't announce his partners.
 On a match taped on October 1, 2016 for the October 23rd, 2016 episode of Ring of Honor Wrestling, Matt Taven revealed T. K. O'Ryan and Vinny Marseglia as new members of The Kingdom and defeated Bullet Club (Adam Cole, Matt Jackson and Nick Jackson) to advance to the semi-finals of the ROH World Six-Man Tag Team Championship Tournament.
 On the November 19 episode of ROH TV The Kingdom defeated Team CMLL (Hechicero, Okumura and Ultimo Guerrero) to advance to the finals at the Final Battle 2016 PPV.
 On December 2, The Kingdom defeated Jay White, Kushida and Lio Rush in the finals to become the inaugural ROH World Six-Man Tag Team Champions.

 On March 11, 2017, at Ring of Honor TV taping, Taven, Marseglia and Silas Young, who filled in for an injured T. K. O'Ryan, lost the ROH World Six-Man Tag Team Championship to Bully Ray and The Briscoes.

-On September 27, 2019 at ROH's Death Before Dishonor XVII pay-per-view, after Rush defeated Taven for the ROH World Championship, O'Ryan and Marseglia were shown having been attacked backstage (to explain why neither of them had interfered on Taven's behalf to prevent the defeat, which they regularly had done in the past).
-On ROH's TV show, Marseglia attacked Taven in the ring, signalling the start of a storyline feud between the two former allies.
-On December 13, 2019 at ROH's Final Battle PPV, Marseglia scored an upset victory over Taven.
-After the match, Marseglia and Bateman attacked Taven, attempting to break Taven's ankles.
-On the December 14, 2019 episode of Ring of Honor Wrestling, O'Ryan announced that The Kingdom had disbanded.
+On May 10, 2017, during the second night of ROH/NJPW War Of The Worlds, Taven was unsuccessful at winning the ROH World Championship against Christopher Daniels.

+At Final Battle 2017, Taven defeated Will Ospreay.

+In January 2018, Taven started a rivalry with Cody Rhodes when he attacked him, it all lead and culminated at the ROH 16th Anniversary Show, where Taven was defeated by Cody.

+On May 9, 2018, at ROH/NJPW War of the Worlds Tour, The Kingdom would regain the ROH World Six-Man Tag Team Championship by defeating SoCal Uncensored.
+During a match for the ROH World Championship, Taven achieved a three count in the match, however the referee was not looking and the match ended with Jay Lethal winning the title.
+The Kingdom would lose the titles to Bullet Club, later known as The Elite (Cody and the Young Bucks).

+At Death Before Dishonor XVI, The Kingdom attacked Will Ospreay and Jay Lethal.
+After the assault, Taven pulled out of a bag a copy of the Ring Of Honor World Championship which was purple instead of black leather, saying he is the true Ring Of Honor World Champion.